 Bearded vulture species protection project

 Maligned as carrying off children and lambs, this harmless bird was eradicated in the early 20th century.
-Over the past 30 years, captive-bred animals from zoos have been used to successfully reintroduce this species.
+Since 1986, captive-bred animals from zoos have been used to successfully reintroduce this species.
 The individuals currently inhabiting the high alpine mountains include birds that hatched at Schönbrunn Zoo. more information

 Salamander species protection project

 The fungal disease chytridiomycosis poses a threat to amphibians.
-In Europe it is caused by two fungi, one of which – Batrachochytrium salamandrivorans, abbreviated Bsal – was only recently discovered.
-Wherever it crops up, the salamander populations rapidly decline to low numbers.
+In Europe it is caused by two fungi, one of which – Batrachochytrium salamandrivorans, abbreviated Bsal – was first described in 2013.
 The zoo is studying the potential infection status of Austrian salamanders and newts in cooperation with many additional institutions.
 More information

 Ural owl species protection project

-Habitat loss was responsible for the extinction of the Ural owl in Austria.
+Habitat loss was responsible for the extirpation of the Ural owl in Austria.
 The improved environmental conditions prompted a reintroduction project supported by Schönbrunn Zoo, which contributed its own captive-bred chicks. more information

 Egyptian vulture species protection program